-Abacus Settlements has prepared its financial statements in accordance with GAAP.
-Abacus Settlements' significant accounting policies are described in more detail in Note 2, Summary of Significant Accounting Policies, to Abacus Settlements' Condensed Financial Statements and Note 2, Summary of Significant Accounting Policies, to Abacus Settlements, which are included in this prospectus.
-While Abacus Settlements' preparation of these financial statements requires it to make estimates, assumptions, and judgments from time to time that may affect the reported amounts of assets, liabilities, and related disclosures, as of the date of these financial statements, Abacus Settlements' has not identified any estimates made in accordance with GAAP that involve a significant level of estimation uncertainty which have had or are reasonably likely to have a material impact on the financial condition or results of operations.
+We have prepared our financial statements in accordance with GAAP.
+Our significant accounting policies are described in more detail in Note 2, Summary of Significant Accounting Policies, to the Company's consolidated financial statements, which is included in this prospectus.
+While our preparation of these financial statements requires us to make estimates, assumptions and judgments from time to time that may affect the reported amounts of assets, liabilities and related disclosures, as of the date of these financial statements, we have not identified any estimates made in accordance with GAAP that involve a significant level of estimation uncertainty which have had or are reasonably likely to have a material impact on the financial condition or results of operations.